August 5th is known as Blogger Day as well as Underwear Day.

-Keep reading for more facts about August 5
+Keep reading for more interesting facts about August 5th in history!

 The world’s first lab-grown bovine stem cell burger was consumed on this day in London.